 What does John mean that we don’t know what we will be?

 What effect does this hope have on our present lives?

-Galatians 3:26 – You are sons of God through faith…
+Galatians 3:26 – So in Christ Jesus you are all children of God through faith.

 Hebrews 12:3-11 – A father has authority to discipline his children.